Harriethw/queer-net/content/home.md

     description: Read about our fourth workshop with artist and researcher Batool Desouky
   - name: "Fertile Grounds: A Conversation with Andrew Mallinson (Feminist Internet) 22/10/24"
-    description: >-
-      Queerness finds its centre within our cities — bodies together, meeting, making, whose actions radiate outwards, drawing others in.
-Cities create a framework for community, offering safety in numbers.
-But what of bodies that exist outside the sanctuary of the city, of a queerness that tries to sow its seeds in country fields?

-      Often, to be visibly queer in rural contexts is to exist at the margin — hyper-visible.
-The rural has its own centre, a rigid orthodoxy that rarely offers itself as fertile grounds for queerness.
-For many queer people in these communities, the screen becomes a means of escape, creating portals to our cities.
-Yet technology is more than a pathfinder; it offers the means of rendering the body anew, forming communities in virtual paradises.

-      Join us for a conversation on the relationship between queerness, the rural, and technology, hosted by Feminist Internet co-founder Andrew Mallinson.
+    description: Join us for a conversation on the relationship between queerness, the rural, and technology, hosted by Feminist Internet co-founder Andrew Mallinson.
 By looking to technology as a way of building bridges, we will question how we can de-centre queerness from our cities.
 Can we envision a model of queerness that thrives in the countryside?
 What might a rural framework for queerness look like?
     link: https://hdfst.uk/e115183
     thumbnail: /img/fg-poster-1.41x1.jpg
   - name: "Voice Profiling and Resistance: A Talk with Amina Abbas-Nazari 27/09/24"